Anna Gurney: Family

 Anna's half-brother Hudson Gurney was an MP for much of 1812–1832, active in abolitionism, and, once out of Parliament, was appointed High Sheriff of Norfolk.
 He was elected fellow of the Society of Antiquaries on 12 March 1818, and was vice-president from 1822 to 1846.
 He contributed to the society many hundreds of pounds for the publication of Anglo-Saxon works.
 He was also a Fellow of the Royal Society (elected 15 January 1818), a member of the British Archæological Association from 1843, vice-president of the Norfolk and Norwich Archæological Society and a supporter of the Norwich Museum and Literary Institute.

 Anna's half-sister Agatha ("Gatty") married Samson Hanbury of Hanbury Manor; they were connected to Truman's Brewery, one of the largest brewers in the world in the nineteenth century.
 Samson was the brother of Rachel, Anna's mother.

 Anna's brother Richard Hanbury Gurney (1783–1854, always known as Dick) was a banker and MP.
 He lived at Thickthorn Hall, in Hethersett near Norwich.
 He was ejected from the Quakers for giving money to a military purpose.

-Rachel's sister Anna was the mother of social reformer Fowell Buxton.
+Rachel's sister Anna Hanbury was the mother of social reformer Fowell Buxton.
 Anna Gurney helped him in his research.